VaradRane12/Motion-Activated-Security-Camera/README.md

 ```
 #### &nbsp; Hardware Requirements

-- **NodeMCU ESP8266** – Receives the control signal and drives the relay
+- **Esp-01 ESP8266** – Receives the control signal and drives the relay
 - **Relay Module** – Used to switch the AC light ON/OFF
-- **BJT (e.g., 2N2222A or BC547)** – Acts as a switch to safely drive the relay from the NodeMCU's GPIO
+- **BJT (e.g., 2N2222A or BC547)** – Acts as a switch to safely drive the relay from the Esp-01's GPIO
-- **External Power Source** – Required if the relay module is not compatible with 3.3V (NodeMCU GPIO voltage)
+- **External Power Source** – Required if the relay module is not compatible with 3.3V (Esp-01 GPIO voltage)

-📌 Ensure proper current limiting resistors between NodeMCU and BJT base, and isolate the relay circuit as needed for safety.
+📌 Ensure proper current limiting resistors between Esp-01 and BJT base, and isolate the relay circuit as needed for safety.

-### 5. Flash NodeMCU
+### 5. Flash Esp-01

 Use **Arduino IDE** or **PlatformIO** to flash the firmware.

-1. Open the code inside the `nodemcu/` directory.
+1. Open the code inside the `Esp-01/` directory.
 2. Update the following in the source file:
    - **Wi-Fi SSID & Password**
    - **Flask server IP address** and API endpoints

 ---

-#### NodeMCU Handles:
+#### Esp-01 Handles:

 - **Light Toggle** via Relay Module
 - **Doorbell Trigger** via Relay/Buzzer

-Make sure to select the correct board (**NodeMCU 1.0 (ESP-12E Module)**) and port in the Arduino IDE before flashing.
+Make sure to select the correct board (**Esp-01 1.0 (ESP-12E Module)**) and port in the Arduino IDE before flashing.

 ### 6. AWS S3 Setup (Optional)